bigspotteddog/landing-page-service/src/main/resources/static/course/full-stack-cloud-developer-mini-course/how_to_setup_a_java_development_environment.md

 In this lesson, we will install Java 11 and Apache Maven, a Java build tool.
 We will also create a web application using Spring Boot Initializr and we will use Visual Studio Code to add a "hello world" response handler to our new web application.
 Finally, we will set up a Google Cloud Platform account and deploy our new web application to the cloud.

+The video above will walk you through the set up and installation.

 ## How to install Java 11

 1. Check for Java 11